 - 1. The Town's consultants will prepare and issue an RFQ on behalf of the Town - 2.
 The Town will receive and evaluate qualifications - 3.
 The Town's consultants will issue an RFP for prices - 4.
-The Town will receive and evaluate bids and, if acceptable, execute a contract with the winning bidder.
+A few days prior to the pricing date the Town will receive from its consultants a memo providing the most recent information on energy market trends - 5.
+On pricing day, the Town will receive and evaluate bids and, if acceptable, execute a contract with the winning bidder.
 The Board of Selectmen will be responsible for executing the supply contract.